-However, an all-sector approach need to be taken to reduce our emissions if we are to achieve our target of zero net emissions by 2050.
+However, we need to take an all-sector approach to reducing our emissions if we are to achieve our target of zero net emissions by 2050.
 Practical action across all sectors can have a number of benefits beyond emissions reduction, including increased productivity, reduced costs, and improved health and wellbeing outcomes for vulnerable Tasmanians.

 The Tasmanian Government is supporting a number of programs aimed at reducing emissions across all sectors.
 This includes: